-While the results obtained from this laboratory study have provided much insight into the behaviour of a molten smelt droplet in water, they are far from being sufficient for dissolving tank application.
-Questions listed below need to be addressed before any meaningful conclusions can be drawn:
+While the results obtained from this laboratory study have provided much insight into the behavior of a molten smelt droplet in water, they are far from being sufficient for dissolving tank application.
+The following questions must be addressed before any meaningful conclusions can be drawn:

-- What are the effects of weakwash and green liquor properties (TTA, sulfidity, reduction efficiency, etc.), smelt properties (composition, melting/freezing temperature, etc.) and boiling point rise?
-Does the smelt-water interaction temperature (SWIT) diagram change for actual smelt? - What are the effects of smelt flow rate, droplet size and distribution, and distance between smelt spout and liquor level in the dissolving tank? - Does smelt dissolution play a role in explosion? - Are there any synergetic effects between droplets?
-Preliminary results obtained from multiple droplet experiments show that the explosion of one droplet could trigger other droplets to explode.
+- What are the effects of weak wash and green liquor properties (TTA, sulfidity, reduction efficiency, etc.), smelt properties (composition, melting/freezing temperature, etc.) and boiling point rise?
+Does the Smelt-Water Interaction Temperature (SWIT) diagram change for actual smelt? - What are the effects of smelt flow rate, droplet size and distribution, and distance between smelt spout and liquor level in the dissolving tank? - Does smelt dissolution play a role in explosion?

-These are all good topics for future research projects which we hope will provide a better understanding of how molten smelt intacts with water in the dissolving tank, and help devise a viable means for improving dissolving tank safety and operation.
+These are all good topics for future research projects, which we hope will provide a better understanding of how molten smelt interacts with water in the dissolving tank, and help devise a viable means for improving dissolving tank safety and operation.